VSEA is a member-driven union working to ensure dignified wages, working conditions, benefits, and retirement plans.

 VSEA highly values organized labor, the environment, social justice, and collective bargaining that maintain the core values of our mission.
 We further value an involved membership as they become active leaders in the work necessary to meet our goals.

-VSEA is a non-profit, member-directed labor union representing over 6,000 public sector workers in Vermont.
-Your union includes employees of the Vermont State government, Vermont State Colleges, Vermont Judiciary, Defender General’s Office, Vermont State Housing Authority, and State’s Attorneys’ Offices.
-VSEA is dedicated to the goal of improving the wages, benefits and working conditions of Vermont state employees through contract negotiations, contract enforcement, legislative lobbying, membership training and education, and organizing workers to be stronger together.
+VSEA is a non-profit, member-directed labor union representing nearly 6,000 public sector workers in Vermont.
+VSEA includes employees throughout the Vermont State government including the Vermont State Colleges, Vermont Judiciary, Defender General’s Office, Vermont State Housing Authority, State’s Attorneys’ Offices, as well as State Deputy Sheriffs.
+VSEA is dedicated to the goal of improving the wages, benefits, and working conditions of Vermont state employees through contract negotiations, contract enforcement, legislative lobbying, membership training and education, and organizing workers to be stronger together.
 VSEA is an independent organization, not affiliated with any international union – at VSEA, it’s Vermont state employees who control the policies, procedures, and budget of the union.

-The membership of VSEA is diverse – comprised of the office workers, technicians, environmental experts, highway workers, engineers, law enforcement officers, agricultural specialists and human service professionals who keep Vermont State government running.
-Altogether we are public employees in over 1,200 job titles and hundreds of work locations throughout spread throughout every community of Vermont.
+The membership of VSEA is diverse – comprised of office workers, technicians, environmental experts, highway workers, engineers, law enforcement officers, agricultural specialists, and human service professionals who keep Vermont State government running.
+Altogether we are public employees in over 1,200 job titles and hundreds of work locations spread throughout every community of Vermont.

 VSEA members do the difficult labor that keeps Vermont’s nationally recognized public services thriving.
 Collectively, we are the strength and the voice of VSEA.
 We are what makes Vermont work!